Virudhagiri

-Although this movie is supposed to occur in Australia, it was actually shot in Malaysia.
+Although this movie is supposed to occur in Albania and Australia, it was actually shot in Malaysia.

 Plot

 Virudhagiri (Vijayakanth), a sincere police officer endeavors in safeguarding the societal peace.
 Gaining international recognition for accomplishing a security task in foreign countries, he returns to Chennai handling a serious case of transgenders being scourged to death for organ racketing.
-On an unexpected turn, his niece Priya (Madhuri Itagi) undertakes a trip to Australia, where she gets kidnapped by a group of strangers.
-Using his high-skilled intelligence activities, Virudhagiri flies down to the foreign land for the rescue.
+On an unexpected turn, when his niece Priya (Madhuri Itagi) was undertaking a trip to Australia, she gets kidnapped by a group of strangers.
+Using his high-skilled intelligence activities, Virudhagiri flies down to the foreign land of Albania for the rescue.